Norm of the no-boundary state: Adding insertions

-At large $m$ and small $G$ this result is $\sim e^{S_0 - 2\pi m} = e^{S_0 - \beta_{\text{dS}} m}$ whose logarithm is the classical approximation to the de Sitter horizon entropy in the presence of the worldline.
-Since this norm is non-negative and reproduces the classical entropy we propose that it defines the entropy quantum mechanically.
+At small $G$ and large $m =O(1/G)$ this result is $\sim e^{S_0 - 2\pi m}S_0^{-(\mathcal{D}_{d-2}+1)/2}$ whose logarithm is the classical approximation to the de Sitter horizon entropy in the presence of the worldline.
+Since this norm is non-negative and reproduces the classical entropy we hypothesize that it defines the entropy quantum mechanically.

+As remarked in the Introduction, the finiteness of~\eqref{E:HHwithobs1} relies on a model of an observer with infinite entropy, as per~\cite{Witten:2023xze}, to soak up the $\text{vol}(SO(1,1))$.
+Conversely, models of observers with finite entropy (see e.g.~\cite{Maldacena:2024spf}) would lead to a vanishing norm.
+While we do not yet know the moral of this finding, we speculate that it is telling us that an observer that survives to the infinite future must have infinite temporal resolution and therefore entropy.